natcap/invest.users-guide/source/habitat_risk_assessment.rst

 * TYPE: either "habitat" or "stressor"
 * STRESSOR_BUFFER: The desired buffer distance (**meters**) to be used to expand a given stressor's influence, or footprint.
 This should be left blank for habitats, but must not be blank for stressors.
 Enter 0 if no buffering is desired for a given stressor.
 The model will round down this buffer distance to the nearest cell unit. e.g., a buffer distance of 600m will buffer a stressor's footprint by two grid cells if the resolution of analysis is 250m.

 **Raster inputs:**  If a raster file is used, it should contain only values of **0** and **1**, where **1** represents the presence of a habitat or a stressor, and **0** represents absence of a habitat or a stressor.
 Any values other than 0 or 1 will be treated as 0.
+The raster input must be projected in meters.

 **Vector inputs:**  If a vector file is used, all the features in that vector are considered to represent the presence of the habitat or a stressor.
+The vector input must be projected in meters.

 .. figure:: habitat_risk_assessment_images/info_csv.PNG